 Property owners who think that their property is not assessed at fair market value are encouraged to call or visit their appraiser during the Open Book period listed on the assessment notice.
 At that time, a formal objection to the assessment may be filed.

 How will I know if the person at my door is authorized by the city?

 Our Assessor is Bowmar Appraisal, Inc. out of Eau Claire.
-Assessors will be going property to property doing and exterior review and take pictures of the property.
+Assessors will be going property to property doing an exterior review and taking pictures of the property.
 They will have a letter authorizing them to work on behalf of the city and a name badge identifying them.
 If you have concerns about the person at your door, please call City Hall or Bowmar Appraisal and we will be happy to assist you.